dandalpiaz/flask-linux-guide/README.md

 # edit the configuration file
 sudo nano /etc/ssh/sshd_config

-# set these two lines
+# set these lines, if not already set
 PermitRootLogin no
 PasswordAuthentication no
+ChallengeResponseAuthentication no
+PubkeyAuthentication yes

 # restart the service
 sudo service ssh restart